mapmint/mapmint/docker/README.md

 ```
 docker-compose up
 ```

+## Welcome the MapMint
 You are ready to access the MapMint instance if you have followed the commands in the right order as described above.
+Now in your browser, head over to: http://localhost/ui/Dashboard_bs